savonet/book/language.md

 ### Errors

-In the case where a function does not have a sensible result to return, it can raise an _error_.
+In the case where a function does not have a sensible result to return, it can raise an _error_\index{error}.
 Typically, if we try to take the head of the empty list without specifying a default value (with the optional parameter `default`), an error will be raised.
 By default, this error will stop the script, which is usually not a desirable behavior.
 For instance, if you try to run a script containing